mattbdean/spinevis/README.md

 **build** — Builds the project

  1. Cleans the build and final distribution folder
- 2. Runs browserify to bundle JavaScript app
- 3. Passes resulting file through Babel, then minifies
- 4. Minifies CSS
+ 2. Minifies CSS
- 5. Renders Pug templates
+ 3. Runs Pug to generate static templates when available
- 6. Copies files from temporary build location to `app/server/public`
+ 4. Copies all website assets to `app/server/public`

 **watch** — Watches JS, CSS, and Pug files for changes and rebuilds the necessary components.
 Useful for developing.